 While Betel leaf has many health benefits associated with its consumption, it is best to say no to it during pregnancy.

-- Reports from the World Health Organization reveal that chewing Betel nuts with Betel leaves during pregnancy could increase the risk of cancer significantly.
-The prolonged consumption of eating betel nut during pregnancy may also cause cancer, particularly oral cancer.
+- Reports from the World Health Organization reveal that chewing Betel nuts with Betel leaves during pregnancy could increase the risk of cancer and adverse pregnancy outcomes significantly.
+Also, the prolonged consumption of betel nut may also cause cancer, particularly oral cancer (3).

 Considering the contradictory opinions on the consumption of Betel leaf during pregnancy, it is best to avoid it.
 There are several other ways to stimulate the appetite and improve digestion during pregnancy.